Keeping your children safe: online & beyond

 This page is for parents - if you are a teacher, click here

-We think all parents (not just of girls) may want to consider the message of this video.
+Online sexual harrassment: We think all parents (not just of girls) may want to consider this message from Childnet.
 What might your children want to tell you but not know how?
-More Childnet for parents here.
+More for parents here.

-Campaign from the Internet Watch Foundation raising awareness of how 11-13 year old girls are most at risk of being tricked or forced into taking nude images in their own bedrooms.
+Sharing nudes: This campaign from the Internet Watch Foundation raises awareness of how 11-13 year old girls are at risk of being tricked or forced into taking nude images in their own bedrooms.
 Parent site & Girls site

 Apple, Android and Microsoft have tools to help you control what younger children can use and how long for.
 Click the images below for details.
 Once they are older and have your trust, the same tools can help avoid arguments and help them learn to self-regulate (how long have they really been on insta today? have they put down the phone at all in the last week?).